malaval/aws_reaper_test/README.rst

 What is this for?
 -----------------
-It is currently not natively possible to restore an AWS account to its initial state and delete all its resources, or to programmatically close an AWS account.
+It is currently not natively possible to restore an AWS account to its initial state, to delete all its resources or close an AWS account programmatically.
 This script helps to wipe a lot of AWS resources.
 The typical use cases include:

 * Resetting an AWS account so it can be used as a sandbox environment
-* Cleaning development or personal AWS accounts to avoid unintended costs
+* Cleaning development or personal AWS accounts to avoid unexpected costs

 Key characteristics
 -------------------